Online Nursing Schools in AZ: Your Guide Top Options

 Accelerated BSN degrees, which take one to two years to complete, are for students who have earned a non-nursing bachelor’s degree and want to transition into the nursing field.
 These programs focus on nursing-specific coursework since students can transfer their previous general education classes.

 Master’s degrees in nursing help current nurses get advanced knowledge so they can enter a specialization or pursue a leadership role, as well as help those with a non-nursing degree train to become an advanced practice nurse or registered nurse.
-Nurses who enroll in an MSN program may be able to complete their degree and about two years, while non-nurses usually finish in about three years.
+Nurses who enroll in an MSN program may be able to complete their degree in about two years.

 DNP and PhD Doctoral Programs